nayomif96/nayomif96/README.md

 # Hi, I’m Nayomi Furtado 👋

-I’m a **Cybersecurity professional and Python developer** with 6+ years of experience in automating workflows, analysing systems, and improving IT operations.
+I’m a **Cybersecurity graduate and Python developer** with 6+ years of experience in automating workflows, analysing systems, and improving IT operations.
 I focus on **SOC operations, threat detection, incident response, and workflow automation**, and enjoy solving practical security challenges.

 ---